metafy-social/python-scripts/scripts/PNG_To_PDF/README.md

-This script consist of python code which converts PNG to PDF.
+This script consist of python code which converts several PNG/JPG images to PDF.

-It has a PNG image to use as example.
-For different image just write url of different image which you want to use/ replace "image.png" with total url of the image file.
+It has several PNG/JPG images to use as examples.
+For different image just write url of different image which you want to use.
+If you want to increase or reduce the number of images you want to convert just add/subtract more lines for opening and converting, and add them to the list.

 Write the location of the PDF to be saved at/ replace 'document.pdf' with the total url and name of pdf along with pdf extension.